Jetison333/rotg/wagon.md

 3. Alice is given +2 points during R, which she may distribute among herself, other players, or other submissions, as she sees fit
 4. Q is taken from Alice and given to some random non-Alice player who participated in R
 5. Q may not be used again until after the end of R

+## Olive

+estrogen — gain tit(le)s

+con artist — you're a master of swindling. while you are the swindler you may perform the usual actions of a swindler twice instead of once.

 ## Destroyed (Museum)